sergicosta/agistin/main/results/CEDER/_Readme_CEDER.txt

 Case 2 (C2):

-	-  Able to size a maxim of 56 kW of PV, while 16kW are already installed.
+	- Able to size a maximum of 66 kW of PV in total, while 16kW are already installed (56 kW new).
 	-  Able to size from 0 20kW and 20kWh of battery
 	-  2 Simulation for winter (2023/01/25) and summer (2023/07/02)

 Case 3 (C3):
-	- Able to size a maximum of 56 kW of PV, while 16kW are already installed.
+	- Able to size a maximum of 66 kW of PV in total, while 16kW are already installed (56 kW new).
 	- Considering the 90 kW and (??) kWh of battery already installed in the system.
 	- 2 simulations for winter (2023/01/25) and summer (2023/07/02)